 Staff may have support needs themselves in dealing with some of the personal issues of our pupils.
-At Toynbee school we prefer you to ask for help rather than possibly making a poor decision because you don't have all the facts or the necessary training, or taking worries about pupils home with you.
+At Toynbee school we prefer you to ask for help rather than possibly making a poor decision because you don't have all the facts or the necessary training or taking worries about pupils' home with you.
 There are many agencies we can refer pupils to who need additional support which and we have procedures to ensure this happens.
 We all work together as part of a team to support our pupils and asking for help is a way we ensure Toynbee school is a happy and safe learning environment.

-Toynbee teaching staff should discuss any concerns about pupils with the Designated Safeguarding Lead, Mr P Lawrence and Deputy Designated Safeguarding Leads, Mr Longden, Mrs Hill and Mrs Taylor.
+Toynbee teaching staff should discuss any concerns about pupils with the Designated Safeguarding Lead or the Deputy Designated Safeguarding Leads using the online referral form.
 All staff receive training in child protection as part of their induction to this school and are expected to follow the schools' child protection and safeguarding policies and procedures.